KeyboardKit/website/collections/_posts/2022/2022-01-24-keyboard-kit-6.0-explained.md

 ## No new locales

-One of the big goals with KeyboardKit 5, was to get the keyboard layout engine as good as possible, to make adding new locales easy.
-As a result, KeyboardKit now supports <b>{% include locales-count.html %}</b> locales, with more locales being added over time.
+One of the big goals with KeyboardKit 5 was to improve the keyboard layout, to make it easier to add new locales.
+As a result, KeyboardKit now supports <b>{% include locales-count.html %}</b> locales, with more added over time.

-KeyboardKit 6.0 will not add any new locales, but will instead remove a lot of old, deprecated code and make sure that the library is clean and easy to use.
+KeyboardKit 6.0 will not add any new locales, but will instead remove a lot of deprecated code and make sure that the library is clean and easy to use.
 More locales will be added as minor updates.

 ## macOS support